hillerlab/TOGA/README.md

 This file contains gene loss pipeline classification for each projection, transcript and gene.
-TOGA identidies the following classes:
+TOGA identifies the following classes:

 1) N - no data due to technical reasons (such as CESAR memory requirements)
 2) PG - no orthologous chains identified, TOGA projected transcripts via paralogous